alexbarksdale/UniLyfe/README.md

 You must install both the **web app** and **UniLyfe API** to run this project properly.

 #### Docker documentation coming soon!

+## Docker
+If you are using docker you can get up and running quickly by using docker compose.

+1. Navigate to the root directory, you should see a docker-compose.yml file when you run: `$ ls`
+2. Compose the project by running: `$ docker-compose up`

 <a name="installation-frontend"></a>
 ## Installation - Web App